 The best smoker for a complete beginner is either an electric or a propane/gas smoker.
 That’s because these smokers are “set it and leave it” devices and don’t require much skill to operate.
 They are equipped with digital controls so you can set the desired temperature, and then there’s no further monitoring needed while you cook low and slow.
 At most, you have to refill the wood chip tray to create aromatic wood smoke.

+Understand the pros and cons of each smoker.
+Compare their features, advantages, and disadvantages, before making your first purchase.
 If you are still confused about which one to choose, I also included some quick tips to help you make an informed decision.